Leofoo Village Theme Park: History

 The Leofoo Village Theme Park was originally established in 1979 as Leofoo Wildlife Park.
 In 1989, the wildlife park was reestablished to Leofoo Village Theme Park.

+In 2023, a baboon escaped from Leofoo Village, and was eventually killed.
+After initially refusing to admit the baboon had escaped from Leofoo, the Park later admitted the baboon had come from the Park and apologized.

 Themed areas

 Arabian Kingdom is an adventure–magical themed area, featuring attractions such as the Ring of Fire, spinning riders on the inside of a large metal circle in continuous loops.
 Possibly the top attraction with families is the Flying Horse ride, which is a dark ride–monorail.
 Another dark ride, similar to the Indiana Jones Adventure at Disneyland, is called the Sultan's Adventure, an Intamin high-speed jeep ride.

 African Safari is a wild safari-themed area, featuring many animal-interactive attractions, as well as many other rides.
 This area is the gateway to the safari inside Leofoo Village, and can be viewed from a steam train that departs from a station inside the area, or a bus.
 The top attraction is probably Sahara Twist, an Intamin Twist-and-Turn coaster.
 The coaster's layout plunges the riders down and up, through banked turns and down curved inclines.
 Other attractions include horse riding, horse feeding, and a horse-themed tracked ride and other horse activities.
 You can see American black bears, Bengal tigers, African lions and baboons while riding on the tour bus.

 South Pacific is a tropical-themed area, with many thrill rides and exciting attractions.
 The top attractions are an Intamin Drop Tower, Pagoda's Revenge, dropping riders from a giant mask back to the ground, and an Intamin log flume called Mighty Mountain Flume Adventure.

 Wild West is an old-west-themed area, with numerous live shows, photo spots, and thrills.
 The center attraction is an inverted coaster called Screaming Condor, and a slightly less popular attraction, a Vekoma coaster, Little Rattler, themed to an old railroad.
 Wild West is also the home to the Big Canyon Rapids, a river rapids ride.